calcit-lang/calcit/README.md

 Running [Calcit Editor](https://github.com/Cirru/calcit-editor#compact-output) with `compact=true caclcit-editor` enables compact mode, which writes `compact.cirru` and `.compact-inc.cirru` instead of Clojure(Script).
-And this project provides a runner for `compact.cirru`, written on Nim for low overhead.
+And this project provides a runner for `compact.cirru`, written on Rust for low overhead.

 A `compact.cirru` file can be: